WilliamBidle/williambidle.github.io/about.markdown

 image_Ilana: /images/Ilana-Zane.jpg
 ---

 Welcome to The Standard Pair!
-This is our blog where we talk about some music we listen to.

-Talk about different categories and how to navigate the blog?
+We love music so we decided to make this website to talk about some of the things we listen to.
+The genres you can expect us to discuss range from indie and alt-rock, to electronic and hip-hop.
+In need of a new album to listen to?
+How about an up-and-coming artist?
+Well then you are in the right place.